chrischernoff/chrischernoff.github.com/source/_posts/2013-02-18-nest-thermostat.md

 ---
 layout: post
-title: Nest Thermostat
+title: Nest Thermostat Installation
 author: Chris
+banner: /uploads/2013/02/nest_wall.jpg
 ---
-{% img /uploads/2013/02/nest_wall.jpg %}

 I purchased a [Nest Learning Thermostat](http://nest.com/) over the holidays for my parents to try out.
 I figured that the heating and cooling of their house would be a situation ripe for optimizing.
 What says "Merry Christmas!" like "I just saved you $78.54 on your DWP bill."
 It all sounded good in theory.

 <!--more-->